-Explanation: In the year of death, a joint return can be filed.
+Explanation: A) In the year of death, a joint return can be filed.

-- 12) In 2013, Leo's wife died.
+- 12) In 2014, Leo's wife died.
 Leo has two small children, ages 2 and 4, living at home whom he supports entirely.
 Leo does not remarry and is not claimed as a dependent on another's return during any of this period.
-In 2014, 2015, and 2016, Leo's most advantageous filing status is, respectively - A) single for all three years. - B) head of household for all three years. - C) surviving spouse, surviving spouse, head of household. - D) surviving spouse, surviving spouse, single.
+In 2015, 2016, and 2017, Leo's most advantageous filing status is, respectively - A) single for all three years. - B) head of household for all three years. - C) surviving spouse, surviving spouse, head of household. - D) surviving spouse, surviving spouse, single.

-Explanation: In the two years following year of death (2014 and 2015), Leo may file as surviving spouse as long as he has at least one dependent child living in the home during the entire year and he provides over half of the expenses of the home.
+Explanation: C) In the two years following year of death (2015 and 2016), Leo may file as surviving spouse as long as he has at least one dependent child living in the home during the entire year and he provides over half of the expenses of the home.
 After the two years following the year of death, Leo qualifies as head of household as he is unmarried and is maintaining a home for a qualifying individual (in this case, his qualifying child).

-- 13) Carter dies on January 1, 2016.
-A joint return election is made in 2016 and Marjorie properly qualifies as a surviving spouse for the two following years.
+- 13) Carter dies on January 1, 2017.
+A joint return election is made in 2017 and Marjorie properly qualifies as a surviving spouse for the two following years.
 Marjorie has one child that she claims as a dependent for this same period.
-The number of personal and dependency exemptions allowed Marjorie in 2016 and in 2017, respectively:
+The number of personal and dependency exemptions allowed Marjorie in 2017 and in 2018, respectively:

 - A) 1 and 1.

 - B) 2 and 2.

 - C) 3 and 2.

 - D) 3 and 3.

-Explanation: Three exemptions for 2016 (joint return) and two for 2017 (surviving spouse).
+Explanation: C) Three exemptions for 2017 (joint return) and two for 2018 (surviving spouse).

-- 14) Edward, a widower whose wife died in 2013, maintains a household for himself and his 10-year-old daughter.
-Edward's most favorable filing status for 2016 is
+- 14) Edward, a widower whose wife died in 2014, maintains a household for himself and his 10-year-old daughter.
+Edward's most favorable filing status for 2017 is

 - A) single.

 - B) surviving spouse.

 - C) head of household.

 - D) married filing jointly.

-Explanation: Surviving spouse status is only available for the two years following the spouse's death, in this case, 2014 and 2015.
-However, Edward does qualify for head of household in 2016.
+Explanation: C) Surviving spouse status is only available for the two years following the spouse's death, in this case, 2015 and 2016.
+However, Edward does qualify for head of household in 2017.

-- 15) In order to qualify to file as surviving spouse, all of the following criteria must be met by the widow or widower except - A) he or she and the decedent must have shared the same household as of date of death. - B) he or she must be a U.S. citizen or resident. - C) he or she be qualified to file a joint return in the year of death. - D) he or she must have at least one dependent child living at home the entire year and pay over half of the expenses of the home.
+- 15) In order to qualify to file as surviving spouse, all of the following criteria must be met by the widow or widower except - A) he or she and the decedent must have shared the same household as of date of death. - B) he or she must be a U.S. citizen or resident. - C) he or she must be qualified to file a joint return in the year of death. - D) he or she must have at least one dependent child living at home the entire year and pay over half of the expenses of the home.

-Explanation: There is no requirement that the surviving spouse and the deceased spouse were living in the same household as of date of death.
+Explanation: A) There is no requirement that the surviving spouse and the deceased spouse were living in the same household as of date of death.